garybgenett/composer/README.md

 ## Requirements ################################################################

 [Composer] has almost no external dependencies.
+All needed components are integrated, including [Pandoc].
+The repository needs to be initialized with [_update-all] to fetch the [Pandoc] and [YQ] binaries (see [Repository Versions]).

-All needed components are integrated directly into the repository, including [Pandoc].
-It does require a minimal command-line environment based on [GNU] tools, which is standard for all [GNU/Linux] systems.
+[Composer] does require a minimal command-line environment based on [GNU] tools, particularly [GNU Make], which is standard for all [GNU/Linux] systems.
 The [Windows Subsystem for Linux] for Windows and [MacPorts] for macOS both provide suitable environments.

 The one large external requirement is [TeX Live], and it can be installed using the package managers of each of the above systems.
 It is only necessary for